-Other $1,000,000 bail crimes besides murder often involve significant white collar crimes, or people of high net-worth.
-The bail amount set can take into account net-worth of the person – the goal is for the bail to be set at a painful enough point for the person to want to come back to court to recoup the money, or at least not risk being responsible for the full bail amount.
+Other $1,000,000 bail crimes besides murder often involve significant white-collar crimes or people of high net-worth.
+The bail amount set can take into account the net worth of the person – the goal is for the bail to be set at a painful enough point for the person to want to come back to court to recoup the money, or at least not risk being responsible for the full bail amount.

 What does a $1 million dollar bond mean?